Sales Tax Scaries 4: Nexus and Taxability

-Online selling of products and services triggers sales tax obligations today like never before – and has ever since the Supreme Court’s 2018 Wayfair decision unleashed economic nexus on e-commerce merchants nationwide.
+Online businesses incur sales tax obligations today like never before – and have ever since the Supreme Court’s 2018 Wayfair decision unleashed economic nexus on e-commerce merchants nationwide.

-Since, every state with a statewide sales tax (and countless localities, especially in places like California and Alaska) has enacted economic nexus laws, meaning e-commerce vendors of products and, increasingly, services must collect and remit sales tax and file sales tax returns with individual states.
+Since the Wayfair ruling, every state with a statewide sales tax (and countless localities, especially in places like California and Alaska) has enacted economic nexus laws.
+This means that online retailers of products—and increasingly, services—must collect and remit sales tax and file returns with individual states.
 The thresholds can be a dollar amount in sales, a set number of sales or a combination.

 A marketplace facilitator is a business or organization that contracts with third-party businesses to sell goods and services on its platform and facilitates retail sales.
 Well-known examples include Amazon, eBay and Etsy.